korotashv/CISC-121-Project/README.md

 Screenshots of successful runs, error handling, and interface features are included in this repository as additional evidence of testing and verification.

 10. ## Author & Acknowledgment
- I, Victor korotash made this hugging face link with the help of ChatGPT.
+ I, Victor korotash made this hugging face app with the help of ChatGPT.
 I did a lot of brainstorming by hand, then resorted to chatgpt to explain the things i was not able to solve on my own.
 Moving through this assignment I did not blatantly rely on ai, and always reviewed what it suggested for me to add or improve before commiting the changes.
+Some of the ideas I had on my own, and some the ai suggested to improve my chance of a high grade. for example i wanted there to be a song bank, and chat gpt helped implement a randomizer so the same songs dont come again and again.